 From the invention of the waffle cone in 1904, to the Dippin’ Dots craze in the 2000s, ice cream continues to reinvent itself.
 Rolled ice cream, which has roots in Thailand, is the newest phase hitting metropolitan areas nationwide.
 Springfield is taking a tip from East Asia and hopping on the bandwagon.

-According to Lee Zhang, the manager of Tulsa's Freezing Cow Rolled Ice Cream, another location is scheduled to open its doors in Brentwood Center South in March or April 2018.
+According to Lee Zhang, the manager of Tulsa's Freezing Cow Rolled Ice Cream, another location is scheduled to open its doors in Brentwood Center South.
+In November of 2017, Zhang estimated the grand opening would fall in March or April 2018.
+As of July 2018, Jared Properties did not have an estimated open date.

 If modeled after the Tulsa flagship, the menu is extensive with more than 12 enticing concoctions including: